ttriggs/playlistior/README.md

 - If it fails to find one, it will pick a random track and continue.
 - A playlist is complete if it runs out of unused tracks or if the ordered list hits the ```Playlist::SONGS_LIMIT``` constant (currently set to 30).

 ## Notes on using the APIs:
-API calls to Echonest can be slow so increasing the number of calls to generate a playlist can greatly reduce a playlist's load time.
+API calls to Echonest can be slow, so increasing the number of calls to generate a playlist can greatly increase a playlist's load time.
 Two to three calls requesting a playlist of 100 songs each may take 30+ seconds.
 This is fine if you're running it locally, but cause issues on Heroku as a timeout error occures if the page load is >30s.
 For now, I've reduced the playlist requests by setting  ``` MAX_RESULTS = 100 ``` and ``` PLAYLIST_TARGET_SIZE = 90 ```
 This will limit results to 100 songs in the first Echonest playlist API request and so long as 100 songs are actually returned, the generator will not request a second batch.

 ## Clone it!